Rahmenordnung/project-M/README.md

 ## <a name="UX"></a>UX

-The purpose of he project is to make a small plot of the serie, small history and the last news that envolve ""Simpsons planet" which is surounded in wave of concerts".
+The purpose of the project is to make a small plot of the serie, small history and the last news that envolve "Simpsons planet".

 The website is designed for all public fans or not.
 It is designed by one fan ,introducing the user to the Simpsons world throgh viedeos, music and text.

 The user can, for intance understand how one of the charaters is in the Serie, and also listen him singing or read something about him.

 At the Contact page one can send The Simpsons an email or visit a link to one of their pages or look for their adress,etc

-#### <a name="Wireframes"></a>Wireframes :
+#### <a name="User_Stories"></a>User Stories :

 * As a longtime fan of the serie, who wants to listen to some of their songs and to bring back good memories or continue laughing.